Reasons People Leave Treatment Early

 Yep, I used this one too.
 While I was in residential, inpatient treatment, I thought I’d be fine in outpatient.
 Never mind that I’d relapsed countless times in outpatient.
 Never mind that outpatient simply gave me too much freedom.
 Nope, I’d be fine in IOP.

 Obviously, I wasn’t going to be fine in IOP.
-After completing inpatient, I did intensive outpatient.
+After completing inpatient, I did an intensive outpatient.
 I was okay then, but before?
 I’d have been a wreck and gotten high.
 I wasn’t ready for IOP.

 If someone says they want to leave treatment because they don’t need this level of care, point out their track record.
 For most addicts and alcoholics, one look at their track record should be enough to make it abundantly clear lower levels of care won’t work now.
 They’ll work in the future, but not at the present moment.